St George's House,

 'Policewomen' for a night.

-When asked by a Leeds Police Officer if they would sell raffle tickets at a Police Ball held in 1958 they readily agreed and even dressed for the occasion as 'pseudo' police women !
+When asked by a Leeds Police Officer if they would sell raffle tickets at the Leeds City Police Annual Charity Ball, held in 1958 at the Astoria Ballroom, Leeds, they readily agreed and even dressed for the occasion as 'pseudo' police women !
+We have it on good authority that a great time was had by all who attended and that a lot of raffle tickets were sold during the evening.

 Vera Taylor nee Neilson and Audrey Styles.
 Photo taken: 1958